Technology

 Reality generation requires different engineering priorities than traditional display or rendering systems.
 We prioritize presence over pixels, continuity over complexity, and light over computation.

 This means making strategic trade-offs.
-We sacrifice resolution to approximately 30% of traditional displays in exchange for true spatial depth (5-60mm depth of field) and multi-viewpoint viewing within the light field range.
-Simpler rendering in favor of stability.
-Less computation in favor of natural perception.
+We optimize for depth stability, comfortable parallax, and low-latency continuity.
+In practice: simpler rendering in favor of stability, and less computation in favor of natural perception.

 The goal is not to match screen fidelity.
 The goal is to generate reality that feels natural, stable, and present.
 This requires engineering discipline and clear priorities.
 Years of research into light field displays have taught us that these trade-offs are necessary and worthwhile.